Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah.
-You've got to be grateful of all the things that you do have.
-Yeah.
-And that's what like, I think God's been helping remind me of that a lot recently.
-Because, like, running a business is stressful.
-Running a startup is stressful, right?
-Yeah.
+You’ve got to be grateful for what you have.
+I think God’s been reminding me of that.
+Running a business is stressful.
+Running a startup is stressful.

 00:18:10:15 - 00:18:12:12